onemaria/onemaria/README.md

 - 👋 Hi, I’m Maria
 - 👀 I’m interested in Bioinformatics and Data Science
-- 🌱 I’m currently studying Molecular Biology and study on the side C and Python.
+- 🌱 I’m a Molecular Biologist and on the side I study C and Python.

 <!---
 onemaria/onemaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.